What Causes Chalky Teeth?

 The Symptoms Of Hypomineralization

-Here are some of the signs of enamel hypoplasia which you should look out for:
+Here are some of the signs of enamel hypoplasia that you should look out for:

 - Teeth break easily or wear down easily.